 5 tax tips when renovating property

 In today’s world, who does not want to own a property?
 All the way from a Hua Hin Real Estate to the Maimi Beach Mansion, everyone has their eye set on one or the other property.
-Renovations and repairs can boost the capital value and rental yield of an investment property, but they can also have tax implications, so before reading up on renovation tips, investors should seek expert tax advice.
+Renovations and repairs can boost the capital value and rental yield of an investment property, but they can also have tax implications, so before reading up on renovation tips, investors should seek expert tax advice or look for a property tax consultant.

 Property investors need to know the tax implications of renovating because there can be both income tax and capital gains tax implications, and there might even be GST implications!
 If you don’t want to renovate your property but you want to keep in the best condition ever then make sure to hire these home maintenance services in st charles mo.